joelparkerhenderson/maturity-models/examples/infrastructure_as_code/infrastructure_as_code_maturity_model_by_joel_parker_henderson.md

 * [DevOps](https://en.wikipedia.org/wiki/DevOps)
 * [Maturity model](https://en.wikipedia.org/wiki/Maturity_model)

+## Level 0: None

+*  No IaC, or negligible use, or not applicable.

 ## Level 1: Initial + Informal

 * Infrastructure as Code is in initial stages, including areas such as assessments, a trial project, a pilot, a prototype.